reficio/p2-maven-plugin/README.md

 ## Truly mavenize your Eclipse RCP project!

 ### Intro
 Welcome to the p2-maven-plugin!
 This is an easy-to-use Maven3 plugin responsible for the automation of the third-party dependency management in the Eclipse RCP environment.
-There reason why it was developed was that I actually needed it in on one of the commercial projects that I had worked on.

 ### Why should you bother?
 Are you familiar with the automated dependency management like in Maven, Gradle or any other fancy tool?
 You just define a project descriptor, add a bunch of dependencies and everything happens "automagically"...
 Piece of cake huh?!